Emily Adams, Environmental Consultant

 Nick Speed, Americorps VISTA Program Manager, United Way of Greater St. Louis

-Nick Speed is resident of Hazelwood, MO and was born and raised in the greater St. Louis area.
-He currently is employed at the United Way of Greater St. Louis as a Americorps VISTA Program Manager.
+Nick Speed is a resident of Hazelwood, MO and was born and raised in the greater St. Louis area.
+He currently is employed at the United Way of Greater St. Louis as an Americorps VISTA Program Manager.
 Over the past two years as Recruitment and Outreach Manager, he helped build a newly launched national program (ServiceWorks) from ground up by mobilizing the resources of United Way, connected with local schools and community organizations resulting in multiple program sites, developed and maintained partnerships with local agencies in order to recruit high school and college students to participate in community service and professional development workshops.
 Nick volunteers with various organizations, including Big Brothers Big Sisters, Mathews-Dickey Boy's and Girl's Club, Gateway Greening, and Sex Positive St. Louis.
 He is passionate about youth empowerment, urban farming, sex education, traveling and the Los Angeles Lakers.
 Nick graduated from the University of Missouri-St. Louis in May 2011 with a Bachelors of Arts in Communications.
 In August 2014, he received a certificate for completing the Volunteer Management Training series from the United Way of Greater St. Louis.

 Kayla Wingbermuehle, Campaign Director, Progressive Change Campaign Committee

 Kayla Wingbermuehle is the Debt-Free College Campaign Director at the Progressive Change Campaign Committee, where she served as the Director of Field Support during the 2012 and 2014 campaign cycles.
-Prior to joining the PCCC, Kayla was the Field Director on a Federal Campaign and a Campaign Manager at the local level.
-She began her political career as an Associate at Hilltop Public Solutions, where she worked on races and initiatives in Colorado, Missouri, Washington and California.
+Prior to joining the PCCC, Kayla was the Field Director of a Federal Campaign and a Campaign Manager at the local level.
+She began her political career as an Associate at Hilltop Public Solutions, where she worked on races and initiatives in Colorado, Missouri, Washington, and California.
 A St. Louis native, Kayla graduated from Missouri State University in 2010.
 She currently lives in St. Louis, Missouri.

 Craig Yugawa, Medical Student, Washington University School of Medicine

 Craig Yugawa is a medical student at Washington University School of Medicine (WUSM).
-Passionate about the intersection of healthcare and government policy, he serves as the Associate Chair for Legislative Action in the WUSM chapter of the American Medical Association-Medical Student Section and as the Student Liaison elect on the Board of the St. Louis Metropolitan Medical Society.
-Along with these positions in organized medicine, Craig also volunteers as the Student Liaison for WUSM with CHIPS, a regional nonprofit that provides healthcare services for the uninsured.
+Passionate about the intersection of healthcare and government policy, he serves as the Associate Chair for Legislative Action in the WUSM chapter of the American Medical Association-Medical Student Section and as the Student Liaison-elect on the Board of the St. Louis Metropolitan Medical Society.
+Along with these positions in organized medicine, Craig also volunteers as the Student Liaison for WUSM with CHIPS, a regional non-profit that provides healthcare services for the uninsured.
 Originally from Kaneohe, Hawaii, he completed a B.A. in American Studies at Brigham Young University after serving a two-year LDS church mission in Johannesburg, South Africa.
 Before beginning medical school, Craig served in many positions within progressive politics, working as an intern to Utah House of Representatives Minority Leader Brian S. King and a board member of the Young Democrats of Utah County and the BYU College Democrats.
 He also worked on several campaigns, including Peter Cooke’s gubernatorial campaign.
 In addition to his work in politics, his undergraduate research examined the political and cultural importance of sports throughout American history.
 Craig is also involved as the Service Committee Chair in the Saint Louis Young Single Adults Branch of the Church of Jesus Christ of Latter-day Saints.
 An Eagle Scout and a 2nd Lieutenant in the Air Force Reserve, he is prepared for anything life throws at him.
 When he’s not debating the merits of the designated hitter or cheering on the Red Sox, he can be found playing on the soccer or softball fields of Forest Park.